Chapter 9. Connection Points

 Two aspects of the macro are a little unusual.

-The following expression computes the offset of the _IDispEventLocator<id, &iid>
+The following expression computes the offset of the _IDispEventLocator<id, &iid> base class with

 respect to your deriving class (the class containing the sink map).